 Why an unfiled FBAR suddenly matters for immigration

 The FBAR (FinCEN Form 114) has always been required when your foreign financial accounts together exceed US$10,000 at any point in a year.
-What changed is the immigration side.
-In a policy memorandum (PM-602-0188), USCIS restored a "totality of the circumstances" approach to good moral character (GMC), and from 2026 officers may treat tax and foreign-account compliance as one of the factors in naturalization and permanent-residence reviews.
+What changed is the immigration side, and it arrived in two steps.
+First, on August 15, 2025, USCIS policy memorandum PM-602-0188 introduced a holistic, "totality of the circumstances" approach to good moral character (GMC) β and for the first time explicitly named tax compliance as a positive factor an officer can weigh in your favor.
+Then, from April 1, 2026, FBAR and FATCA compliance history may be considered more directly in the GMC review of naturalization (N-400) and permanent-residence cases.
+That look may also be retrospective: FBARs missed in earlier years may be reviewed as part of your full compliance history, not just the current filing year.
 Many immigration attorneys are still catching up to this shift, because tax and immigration used to sit in completely separate lanes.

 This does not mean one missed FBAR is an automatic denial.
 It means your foreign-account compliance history can now be looked at alongside everything else when an officer decides whether you meet the character standard.